moondance-labs/tanssi-docs/builders/interact/substrate-api/indexers/subsquid.md

     sqd process
     ```

-6. Open a separate terminal window in the same directory, then start the GraphQL server.
+6. Open a separate terminal window in the same directory, then start the GraphQL server

     ```bash
     sqd serve
     ```

 7. You can query your template Substrate squid with the below sample query.
-If you've modified the template Substrate squid to index different data, you'll need to modify this query accordingly.
+If you've modified the template Substrate squid to index different data, you'll need to modify this query accordingly

     ```graphql
     query MyQuery {